 There are some good alternatives on the market.
 But I don’t think any of them beats Grammarly as an all-around grammar, plagiarism, and writing app.

-For just over $10, you’re getting an entire month of:
+For just over $10, you’re getting virtually unlimited use of:

 - Advanced grammar and spell checking with detailed educational instructions